Aspen Trees: Common Problems & What To Do

 Aspens respond to forest fires by sprouting suckers in the new, open burn areas.
 If a fire has burned a stand of trees, sprouts from their underground root system appear soon after to refill the stands.
 Fire also removes any conifer species that have sprung up into the stand and threaten to shade out the aspens.

-If your property doesn’t have conditions that are best for aspens, but you want to approximate the feel of them, consider alternatives such as:
+If your property doesn’t have conditions that are best for aspen groves, but you want to approximate the feel of them, consider alternatives such as:

-• The Oakleaf Mountain ash (Sorbus x hybrida) flowers and produces berries, but has leaves reminiscent of an oak tree.
+• Oakleaf mountain ash (Sorbus x hybrida): Flowers and produces berries, but has leaves reminiscent of an oak tree.

-Aspens are beautiful trees that give the Rockies part of their character and appeal.
+Aspens are beautiful trees that give the Rocky Mountains part of their character and appeal.
 However, in the Evergreen area and at lower elevations they’re prone to a range of problems that affect their appearance and health.

 Table of Contents